idameitil/polyphenol-oxidases/README.md

 A csv file is made by running `python src/proteome-tree/clade-annotations.py`.
 This creates the file `data/mrbayes/all/clades/clades.csv`.

-iTOL heatmap file is made by running `python src/itol-label-files/make-itol-label-files.py` and is shown on the species tree.
+(not used) iTOL heatmap file is made by running `python src/itol-label-files/make-itol-label-files.py` and is shown on the species tree.

+A dotplot is made in R with the script``src/species-tree/dotplot.R`.

+The phylum list `data/species-tree/phylum.txt` is written in the R script `src/species-tree/dotplot.R`.

+Then, the phylum html file is written with the `src/itol-label-files/make-itol-label-files.py` script.
+Open the html, print the page to pdf and overlap with dotplot.

 # Fingerprint
 The ids in each clade were saved in `data/mrbayes/all/clades`.